Location connection detail fields

 Click the following links for information about Location Building Detail fields, such as floor of interest and floor area, and about Location Surrounding Detail fields, such as pounding and tree exposure.

-Field Perils Description Validation Rules Default Value
+Field Perils Description Validation rules Default value

 Roof Attached Structure